unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## Standard libraries

-- Notably, one the _richest_ __standard libraries__ ever
+- Notably, one of the _richest_ __standard libraries__ ever

 - Many nice _functionalities_ covering:
   * all the stuff covered by Java
-  * plus many more, e.g. complex numbers, JSON and CSV parsing, etc
+  * plus many more, e.g. complex numbers, JSON and CSV parsing, etc.

 - Many functionalities are provided by community-driven _third party libraries_
   * e.g. _scientific_ or _ML_ libraries